General Truthfulness Characterizations Via Convex Analysis: Discussion

 Many questions in the literature on properties remain open.
 Most notable is the characterization of elicitable nonlinear and multidimensional properties --- the single dimensional case is covered in~\cite{lambert2008eliciting} and the linear vector-valued case in~\cite{abernethy2012characterization}.
 We hope that the results and intuition from Section~\ref{sec:properties} will yield a useful characterization in this case.
+Subsequent to this work we have made some partial progress on this approach~\cite{frongillo2015vector}.
 Another interesting direction is for non-functional properties: aside from the finite $R$ case, all work in the literature to our knowledge assumes that $\Gamma$ is a function (having a single correct report for each type).
 The generality of Theorem~\ref{thm:prop-char} may prove useful in exploring non-functional settings as well.
 A result requiring few regularity conditions on $\Gamma$ would be useful in domains such as statistics where natural properties like the median cannot in general be expressed as functions.

-\ian{The amoebas strike back!
-Also, reference ``TROPICAL GEOMETRY TO ANALYSE DEMAND'' by Elizabeth Baldwin and Paul Klemperer needs to be added to the bib.} Theorem~\ref{thm:power-diag} shows that scoring rules for finite properties are essentially equivalent the weights and points that induce a power diagram.
-As power diagrams are known to be connected to the spines of amoebas in algebraic geometry, aspects of toric geometry used by string theorists, and tropical hypersurfaces in tropical geometry~\cite{van_manen2005power} there may be useful characterization results in those fields as well.
-The last is particularly suggestive given the recent use of tropical geometry techniques in mechanism design~\cite{Baldwin2012tropical}.
+Theorem~\ref{thm:power-diag} shows that scoring rules for finite properties are essentially equivalent the weights and points that induce a power diagram.
+As power diagrams are known to be connected to the spines of amoebas in algebraic geometry, aspects of toric geometry used by string theorists, and tropical hypersurfaces in tropical geometry~\cite{van_manen2005power}, there may be useful characterization results in those fields as well.
+The last is particularly suggestive given the recent use of tropical geometry techniques in mechanism design~\cite{baldwin2012tropical}.

 While our examples have focused on mechanism design and scoring rules, another interesting direction to pursue is other settings where our results may be applicable.
 One natural domain is the literature on M-estimators in machine learning, statistics and economics.
 Essentially, this literature takes a loss function (i.e. a scoring rule) and asks what it elicits.
 For example, the mean is an M-estimator induced by the squared error loss function.
 Some work in this literature (e.g.~\cite{negahban2010unified}) requires that the loss function satisfy certain conditions, and our results may be useful in characterizing and supplying such loss functions.